antistereotip/ghost/SOCIETY/blackpaper.md

 Encryption is performed adapted to a method that is not widely used.
 Let's just call it a codebook.

+## Mathematic

+In mathematics and mathematical logic, Boolean algebra is the branch of algebra in which the values of the variables are the truth values true and false, usually denoted 1 and 0, respectively.[1]
+Instead of elementary algebra, where the values of the variables are numbers and the prime operations are addition and multiplication, the main operations of Boolean algebra are the conjunction (and) denoted as ∧, the disjunction (or) denoted as ∨, and the negation (not) denoted as ¬.
+It is thus a formalism for describing logical operations, in the same way that elementary algebra describes numerical operation

 ### Simple Python Script:

 ```python